Maison Mirabeau WinesProvencal RecipesSaladTaste

 Marinated Mushroom and Roast Pumpkin Salad

-This salad is delicious, refreshing and a colourful starter course.
+This salad is delicious and refreshing and is a colourful starter course.

 Prep Time 15 minutes